HIGHER EDUCATION (110 ILCS 27/) Dual Credit Quality Act.

 (2) The dual credit courses that the school district

-will offer its students and whether those courses will be offered on the high school or community college campus or through an online platform established by the Illinois Community College Board.
+will offer its students and whether those courses will be offered on the high school or community college campus or through an online (hybrid or virtual) platform.

 (3) The establishment of academic criteria for